dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

         -   The name of the seat type.

     *   -   **Seats Occupied**
-        -   The number of seats that are currently allocated to members or applications out of the maximum number of seats that can be occupied; for example, ``2 of 5`` means that 2 seats are occupied out of the 5 available.

-            A seat is considered to be occupied once an invitation has been sent.
+        -   A seat is considered to be occupied once an invitation has been sent.

             The number of members in a project at any one time cannot exceed